🎯 Bottom Line Up Front

 Key insight: Insurance availability and rates improve dramatically with each year of sustained recovery, with major milestones at 2, 3, and 5 years post-weight restoration.

 Insurance companies classify anorexia cases based on recovery duration and stability rather than initial severity.
-This approach recognizes that individuals who achieve sustained recovery, regardless of how severe their illness was initially, can return to normal or near-normal mortality risk.
+This approach recognizes that individuals who achieve sustained recovery can return to normal or near-normal mortality risk.
 The recovery timeline becomes the primary determinant of insurability, with clear thresholds that trigger different underwriting approaches.
-Understanding these classifications helps set realistic expectations and plan for future coverage improvements as recovery progresses.

 Long-term Recovery (5+ Years)